Everything you need to know...

 International/EU: £14,895 or £16,095 (with work experience) for the course

 - Develop the knowledge and skills to measure, cost, plan, procure, develop and manage construction projects.

-- Strengthen your knowledge of theory, contracts and practice through study of case studies and simulations.
+- Strengthen your knowledge of theory, contracts and practice by studying case studies and simulations.

-Develop the skills required to be a quantity surveyor for private or public clients or construction organisations.
-The course is accredited by the Royal Institution of Chartered Surveyors (RICS) and by the Chartered Institute of Building (CIOB and we aim to produce graduates who meet the academic, professional and ethical standards required by the professional bodies.
+On this course you’ll develop the skills you need to be a quantity surveyor for private or public clients or construction organisations.
+The course is accredited by the Royal Institution of Chartered Surveyors (RICS) and by the Chartered Institute of Building (CIOB) – we aim to help you graduate with the academic, professional and ethical standards required by these professional bodies.

 Come to an open day

 Find out more at our postgraduate open days.
 Book now for your place.